jwiegley/johnwiegley/drafts/reddit.md

 is the lone reality.
 All the wave has to do is stop asserting its existence, or striving to regain companionship with the ocean.
 In a moment, there it is, a tacit understanding, and all is settled with nothing achieved.

+Yes!
+The question you just asked is more to the point than refined concepts of reality or at-oneness.
+Feed that "person" a bitter pill it can't swallow, and don't let it escape until the gears grind to a halt.
+Just watch, don't ratiocinate.
+You won't stop playing the game if you think there's something to be won; and you won't care to play, once you see "winning" for what it is.

 # Linji tells me to be ordinary